What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

+\paragraph{Custom Recurrent Neural Network Architecture} Our custom model architecture (see Figure~\ref{fig:one}, right) is based on two components: a generative component and a contrastive component.
+The generative component is conditioned on the input scene and generates a label letter by letter.
+The contrastive component ensures that the matching scenes and labels are close in the representation space and non-matching pairs are apart from each other.
+For processing the sequence of letters, each component uses a recurrent neural network, for which we use the well-known long short-term memory (LSTM)~\cite{lstm}.
+In the following, we describe the input representation before we describe the two components and their interactions.

-\paragraph{Input Representation} The scenes were shown to human participants as short videos~\cite {raviv2021easy2learn}.
-For the neural agents, we use a simplified input representation for the scenes: a one-hot encoding of the shape concatenated with a sine and a cosine transformation of the angle.
+Scenes were shown to human participants as short videos~\cite {raviv2021easy2learn}.
+For the recurrent neural networks, we use a simplified representation of the scenes.
+The rationale for choosing this input representation over images is that both humans and models receive the respective easiest possible input type to process, allowing for a fair comparison~\cite{firestonePerformanceVsCompetence2020,schynsDegreesAlgorithmicEquivalence2022}.
+For the recurrent neural networks, we employ a one-hot encoding of the shape concatenated with a sine and a cosine transformation of the angle.
 The sine--cosine transformation promotes a similar treatment of angles that are close to each other, while each unique angle can be distinguished.
 For example, shape~2 (between 1 and 4) moving at a 90-degree angle is converted to a vector $(0,1,0,0,1,0)$, shape~3 with 45 degrees is converted to $(0,0,1,0,0.71,0.71)$, and shape~4 with 135 degrees is converted to $(0,0,0,1,0.71,-0.71)$.
-We refer to the resulting 6-dimensional vector representation of the input as a scene $\vx$.
+We refer to the resulting 6-dimensional vector representation of the input as a scene $\bm{x}$.
+By using this input representation, we focus on the ability of systematic generalization in language learning rather than the ability to learn disentangled representations.
+If the neural networks were trained on pixel input instead, the task would be more challenging as neural networks would need to learn disentangled representations on the fly~\cite{DBLP:conf/iclr/LazaridouHTC18}.